Instagram/IGListKit/Guides/Best Practices and FAQ.md

 #### Why does `UICollectionViewFlowLayout` put everything in a new row?

-`UICollectionViewFlowLayout` has its limitations, and its not well designed to support sections on the same "line".
+`UICollectionViewFlowLayout` has its limitations, and it's not well designed to support sections on the same "line".
 Instead you should use [`IGListCollectionViewLayout`](https://github.com/Instagram/IGListKit/blob/master/Source/IGListCollectionViewLayout.h).

 #### What if I just want a section controller and don't need the object?